openstack/governance/reference/tags/assert_supports-upgrade.rst

 Requirements
 ============

-* The project is already tagged as type:service.
+* The deliverable is a software component of an OpenStack cloud (openstack, openstack-operations on the map) delivering a long-lived service with an API.
 * Configuration from release N-1 is supported in release N. Sane defaults for new configuration variables are provided in such a way that deployed code from N can be expected to run without operator